DataDog/hiring-engineers/customer-answer.md

 This was the traditional way that I used to finish the solutions engineering challenge.
 Please refer to the BEN_BASUNI_solutions_engineer branch located [here](https://github.com/stampedethegoat/hiring-engineers/tree/BEN_BASUNI_solutions_engineer) for my original submission.
 Here are the steps that I took to set up the Python virtual environment.

+#### Just a heads up, when I run the command 'a' in my terminal, it's an alias that outputs ls -A. Just in case there is any confusion there.
 ![virtualenv installation](screenshots/python-virtualenv.png)

 Running virtualenv . got me up and running!
 And just like that I have a container in my local mac OS X for this repo.